kevinconway/Defer.js/README.rst

 code that works across multiple JavaScript platforms.

-This functionality is provided in Node.js through its `process.nextTick` function.
+This functionality is provided in Node.js through its `process.nextTick` and setImmediate functions.
 The ability to micromanage the JavaScript concurrency model is a major benefit of the language that this library extends to browser environments.

 Developers of cross platform JavaScript libraries can use Defer as a foundation for providing async behaviour that is consistent across multiple environments.